East Brisbane tooth pain assessment

 Toothache is a symptom, not a diagnosis.
 The right treatment depends on what is causing the pain and whether the tooth can be stabilised or saved.

 Decay can irritate the nerve inside the tooth.
-Pain may begin with sweet, cold or biting triggers and become more constant over time.
+Pain may start with sweet, cold or biting triggers and become more constant over time.

 Dental infection or abscess

-A crack may cause sharp pain when biting or releasing pressure.
-Some cracked teeth are difficult to see without a dental assessment.
+A crack or broken tooth can cause sharp pain when biting or releasing pressure.
+Some cracks are difficult to see without a dental assessment.

-Gum infection or deep inflammation around a tooth can cause soreness, swelling, bleeding or pressure.
+Gum infection or deep inflammation around a tooth can cause soreness, bleeding, swelling, pressure or pain when chewing.

-Heavy bite forces, clenching or grinding may make teeth tender, especially when chewing or waking in the morning.
+Heavy bite forces, clenching or grinding can make teeth tender, especially when chewing or waking in the morning.

 Calming natural light and green view at EasyCare Family Dental East Brisbane